magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/entities.md

 Transient entities are particularly useful in scenarios where real-time interaction is essential, but the presence of certain entities is tied directly to specific users.
 By making these entities transient, you prevent unused or irrelevant objects from lingering in the space, which could otherwise lead to visual clutter or even performance issues.

-### Non-Transient (Persistent) Entities
+### Persistent Entities

-**Non-transient (persistent) entities** are objects that remain in the space, regardless of whether users are present.
+**Persistent (non-transient) entities** are objects that remain in the space, regardless of whether users are present.
 These entities are intended to persist across user sessions and to remain in the space to maintain continuity.

-An example of a non-transient entity is a piece of furniture or other decorative items.
+An example of a persistent entity is a piece of furniture or other decorative items.
 These objects are part of the space's design and are not tied to the presence of any specific user.
 As such, they must remain in place even when no users are actively in the environment.
 Persistent entities create a stable environment that doesn't change unexpectedly when users leave, ensuring that the space looks the same for each user every time they log in.

-Non-transient entities are ideal for objects that define the space's structure, behavior or aesthetic and must be available at all times.
+Persistent entities are ideal for objects that define the space's structure, behavior or aesthetic and must be available at all times.
 These can range from simple visual elements, like a painting on the wall, to more functional objects, like furniture or interactive devices that users can engage with whenever they are present in the space.

 ## The Role of Components